DBM-MCF/qupath-extension-efficientv2unet/README.md

 > [!NOTE]
 > `Python Executable` will work across general platforms.
 For OSX platforms it will be the default.
 >
-> On Windows with conda EfficientV2UNet, I suggest using `Anaconda or Miniconda` accordingly, as it will allow you to make use of the GPU.
+> On Windows with a conda EfficientV2UNet, I suggest using `Anaconda or Miniconda` accordingly, as it will allow you to make use of the GPU.

 # Usage
 ### Training